top of page

 Retinal-tears.jpg

-When the vitreous jelly collapses (See Posterior Vitreous Detachment) it peels off the wallpaper at the back of the eye which is the retina.
-The retina is what allows one to see.
-When the vitreous jelly peels off the retina, a break or a tear in the retina can occur.
-When a tear is present, the fluid inside the eye can go under the tear and cause the wallpaper to peel off.
-This is a retinal detachment.
+When the vitreous gel (See Posterior Vitreous Detachment) separates off the retina, a break or a tear in the retina can occur.
+When a tear is present, the fluid inside the eye can go under the tear and cause the retina to detach.

-If a patient is seen when there is only a tear, then laser or a freezing technique termed cryopexy can be done to spot weld the tear to prevent it from progressing to a full blown retinal detachment.
+If a patient is seen when there is only a tear, then laser, or a freezing technique called cryopexy, can be done to spot weld the tear to prevent it from progressing to a full-blown retinal detachment.
+This procedure takes a few minutes and can be done in the office.
+This helps prevent the occurrence of a retinal detachment which would require surgery.

 bottom of page